hideyukiinada/transfer-learning/readme.md

 The whole training process can be done in 1 hour!

 # 2. Detailed Steps

-# 1. How to how to train your model and predict using transfer learning
+In this section, I will go over details of the two high-level steps.

 ## 1.1.
 Set up the dataset on your file system
-The only thing you need to do is create a directory structure:
+retrain.py expects that image data is stored in a two-level directory structure:

 ```
 top image directory
 --- image category label 1
------- jpeg files in that category
+------ jpeg files in that category 1
------- jpeg files in that category
+------ jpeg file in that category 1
------- jpeg files in that category
+------ jpeg file in that category 1
 ...

 --- image category label 2
------- jpeg files in that category
+------ jpeg file in that category 2
------- jpeg files in that category
+------ jpeg file in that category 2
------- jpeg files in that category
+------ jpeg file in that category 2
 ...
 ```